VictorAuYeung/AI-Chatbot/README.md

 In addition, this project allows users to input contexts to generate customized responses.
 The application has been modified to use information from past same-session chats, meaning responses generated will be more cohesive with contextual information, _e.g. using information from a user's previous message._

+The user interface is made using StreamLit.
+All code logic is stored in _app.py_.

 ## 1. Main User Interface
 ![image](https://github.com/VictorAuYeung/AI-Chatbot/assets/69711600/f5e0451a-dcfa-4df3-bbbe-0b6da9938ef7)